genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 These guides show how to accomplish specific tasks using the single-cell HDF5 transformation.
 Each guide assumes you have a valid input file (H5AD or 10x H5) already attached to a study in ODM.

+To get started quickly with the full upload-to-query workflow, see the [Single-Cell Data in ODM: End-to-End Guide](quickstart-sc.md).
 For a conceptual overview of the entities involved and how the transformation works, see [About Single-Cell HDF5 Transformations in ODM](about-sc-hdf5-transformations.md).
 For the full list of configuration parameters, see the [Configuration Reference](configuration-reference.md).
 For the API endpoint specifications, see the [API Reference](api-reference.md).
 For details on what the pipeline does internally at each stage, see the [Transformation Process Reference](transformation-process-reference.md).

 ---